jonathan-odonnell/milestone-project-4/README.md

 ![Image of the add-ons page](media/deployment/heroku_6.png)
 7. Make sure the plan name is set to "hobby dev - free" and click the "provision" button.
 ![Image of the order modal](media/deployment/heroku_7.png)
+8. Run the command ```python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json``` in the terminal to backup the local database and load it into a db.json file.
-8. Run the commands ```pip3 install dj_database_url``` and ```pip3 install psycopg2```in the terminal to install the neccessary packages to connect to the heroku database.
+9. Run the commands ```pip3 install dj_database_url``` and ```pip3 install psycopg2```in the terminal to install the neccessary packages to connect to the heroku database.
-9. Add the heroku database settings to settings.py
+10. Add the heroku database settings to settings.py and commit the changes to github.
-10. Run the command ```python3 manage.py migrate``` in the terminal to migrate the models to the database.
+11. Run the command ```python3 manage.py migrate``` in the terminal to migrate the models to the database.
+12. Run the command ```python3 manage.py loaddata db.json``` in the terminal to load the data from the db.json file into the postgres database.
-11. Run the command ```python3 manage.py createsuperuser``` in the terminal and enter a username, email address and password for the superuser.
+13. Run the command ```python3 manage.py createsuperuser``` in the terminal and enter a username, email address and password for the superuser.
-12. Run the command ```pip3 install gunicorn``` in the terminal to install the gunicorn web server.
+14. Run the command ```pip3 install gunicorn``` in the terminal to install the gunicorn web server.
-13. Run the command ```pip3 freeze > requirements.txt``` in the terminal and press enter to create the requirements.txt file.
+15. Run the command ```pip3 freeze > requirements.txt``` in the terminal and press enter to create the requirements.txt file and commit these changes to GitHub.
-14. Run the command ``echo web: gunicorn go_explore.wsgi:application > Procfile`` in the terminal and press enter to create the procfile.
-15. Commit these changes to GitHub.
+16. Run the command ``echo web: gunicorn go_explore.wsgi:application > Procfile`` in the terminal and press enter to create the procfile and commit these changes to GitHub.
-16. In Heroku, click on the "deploy" tab
+17. In Heroku, click on the "deploy" tab
 ![Image of the deploy tab](media/deployment/heroku_8.png)
-17. Scroll down to the "deployment method" section and click on the "connect to GitHub" button
+18. Scroll down to the "deployment method" section and click on the "connect to GitHub" button
 ![Image of the deployment method section](media/deployment/heroku_9.png)
-18. Enter the project's GitHub repository name in the repo-name field and click the "search" button.
+19. Enter the project's GitHub repository name in the repo-name field and click the "search" button.
 ![Image of the connect to GitHub section](media/deployment/heroku_10.png)
-19. Click the "connect" button next to the GitHub repository.
+20. Click the "connect" button next to the GitHub repository.
 ![Image of the connect button](media/deployment/heroku_11.png)
-20. Scroll down to the automatic deploys section and click the "enable automatic deploys" button.
+21. Scroll down to the automatic deploys section and click the "enable automatic deploys" button.
 ![Image of the enable automatic deploys section](media/deployment/heroku_12.png)
-21. Scroll back up to the top of the page and click the "settings" tab.
+22. Scroll back up to the top of the page and click the "settings" tab.
 ![Image of the settings tab](media/deployment/heroku_13.png)
-22. Scroll down to the convig vars section and click the "reveal config vars" button.
+23. Scroll down to the convig vars section and click the "reveal config vars" button.
 ![Image of the config variables section](media/deployment/heroku_14.png)
-23. For each of the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY,EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, GOOGLE_PLACES_KEY, PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET and USE_AWS, enter the key and value and click the "add" button.
+24. For each of the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY,EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, GOOGLE_PLACES_KEY, PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET and USE_AWS, enter the key and value and click the "add" button.
 ![Image of the config variables](media/deployment/heroku_15.png)

 More information about deploying a website to Heroku is available [here](https://devcenter.heroku.com/categories/deployment).